February Interfaith Explorer Newsletter Here

 Introductory Statement spoken before each meeting

 istory teaches us that many of the world’s conflicts are rooted in religious strife.
 Here in San Francisco, the San Francisco Interfaith Council (SFIC) seeks to counter this historical trend by “Celebrating our diverse faiths and spiritual traditions, bring people together to build understanding and serving our community.”

 We count as our constituents the 800 congregations in the City and County of San Francisco, their respective judicatories, sectarian educational and healthcare institutions, as well as the faith-based social service agencies that provide the social safety net for our most vulnerable residents.

 During this time of social change in San Francisco, civic leaders and the public increasingly view the SFIC as the “go-to” organization for mobilizing the religious communities of our City.
 Congregations and faith-based agencies look to the SFIC for resources, referral and representation.
-For a quarter of a century, the SFIC has strengthened relationships with key civic agencies and non-governmental organizations, enabling us to enhance our core missions of responding to homelessness and disasters.
+Our relationships with key civic agencies and non-governmental organizations alike are strong, enabling us to enhance our core missions of responding to homelessness and disasters.
 Perhaps most importantly, by bringing the religious community together, the SFIC creates an effective, combined force for service and issues of public policy, allowing us to accomplish what no single congregation or organization can.